On the gain of entrainment in the $n$-dimensional ribosome flow model: Introduction

 Ref.~\cite{RFM_entrain} studied the RFM when the entry, exit, and elongation rates along the chain are jointly periodic, with a common period~$T$, and proved that in this case the dynamics admits a unique $T$-periodic solution that is globally exponentially stable.
 If we view the rates as a periodic excitation (e.g., due to the periodic cell-cycle process) then the state-variables in the RFM, and thus also the protein production rate, \emph{entrain} to the excitation.

 The cell-cycle is a periodic program that controls DNA synthesis and cell division.
 Proper execution of the cell-cycle program, and its coordination with cell growth, entails the expression and activation of key proteins at specific times along the period~\cite{translation_and_division}.
+The eukaryotic cell cycle is controlled by periodic gene expression~\cite{peri_cell_cycle}.
 There is growing evidence that protein levels of cell-cycle related genes are regulated also via the translation machinery.
 Ref.~\cite{Higareda2010} reports that the expression of the human translation initiation factor 3~(eIF3) oscillates during cell-cycle, with one maximum expression peak in the early S phase and a second during mitosis.
 Ref.~\cite{Frenkel2012} argue that periodicity in the tRNA levels of bottleneck codons induces periodicity in the translation rate.
 Ref.~\cite{patil2012} showed that the levels of 16 tRNA modifications, and thus the translation efficiencies of different codons oscillate during cell-cycle.
 Their results imply that translation regulation has a direct role in cell-cycle related oscillations.
 Another possible regulation mechanism is via control of the transcription rate of tRNA genes (and other genes), resulting in oscillations in intra-cellular tRNA levels [12].
-Since the decoding time of codons is affected by the available levels of the tRNA molecules recognizing them , this may eventually lead to oscillations in the decoding times of different codons.
+Since the decoding time of codons is affected by the available levels of the tRNA molecules recognizing them, this may eventually lead to oscillations in the decoding times of different codons.
+A recent paper~\cite{cell_cycle_dep_translation} used a sophisticated single-cell ribo-seq method to show that limitation for a particular amino acid causes ribosome pausing at a subset of the codons encoding the amino acid.
+However, this pausing is only observed in a sub-population of cells correlating to its cell cycle state.

-Refs.~\cite{RFM_IEEE_CL,max_period_output_RFM} considered the problem of the gain of entrainment~(GOE) in the~RFM.
+Refs.~\cite{RFM_IEEE_CL,max_period_output_RFM} considered the gain of entrainment~(GOE) in the~RFM.
 To explain the GOE problem, consider a general nonlinear control system:

-where~$x\in\R^n$ is the state-vector,~$u\in\R^m$ is the input, and~$y\in\R^p$ is the output.
+where~$x\in\R^n$ is the state-vector,~$u\in\R^m$ is the input, and~$y\in\R^1$ is the scalar output.
 We assume that the output represents a quantity that should be maximized (in some suitable sense).
-For example, in the context of biotechnology, the output may be the scalar production rate of a desired protein.
+For example, in the context of biotechnology, the output may be the production rate of a desired protein.